-To support the healthy lifestyles of customers, we continue to conduct seminars that help in maintaining and improving health ("with Glico" Wellness Campus), inviting experts on health such as sleep and nutrition.
+To contribute to the changing life of people, the Glico Group continues to conduct seminars that help in maintaining and improving health (at the community site "with Glico" Wellness Campus), inviting experts on health such as sleep and nutrition.

-1st seminar on September 27, 2020:

-"Low carbohydrates seminar" by YAMADA Satoru, head of Diabetes Center at Kitasato University Kitasato Institute Hospital and representative director of Eat & Fun Health Association

-2nd seminar on October 20, 2020:

-"Intestines grow old with age?!" by FUKUDA Shinji, Project Professor at the Institute for Advanced Biosciences of Keio University and President & CEO of Metabologenomics, Inc.

-3rd seminar on November 25, 2020:

-"Healthy lifespan and beauty lifespan-Inner care to prevent aging " by INOUE Masayasu, Professor Emeritus, Faculty of Medicine, Osaka City University

-4th seminar on March 31, 2021:

-"Switching on the longevity gene with 8,000 steps and 20 minutes of brisk walking each day " by AOYAGI Yukitoshi, research section head, Research Team for Functional Biogerontology, Tokyo Metropolitan Institute of Gerontology

-5th seminar on May 17, 2021:

-"Sleep disorder risk of COVID-19 pandemic and how to have better sleep " by NISHINO Seiji, Professor, Department of Psychiatry and Behavioral Sciences, School of Medicine, Stanford University

-6th seminar on October 8, 2021:

-"Disaster prevention seminar in preparation for emergencies-Disaster food and disaster preparedness set for protecting lives " by IMAIZUMI Mayuko, registered dietitian, bousaisi (disaster prevention specialist), and disaster food specialist
+- 1st seminar on September 27, 2020: - "Low carbohydrates seminar" by YAMADA Satoru, head of Diabetes Center at Kitasato University Kitasato Institute Hospital and representative director of Eat & Fun Health Association - 2nd seminar on October 20, 2020: - "Intestines grow old with age?!" by FUKUDA Shinji, Project Professor at the Institute for Advanced Biosciences of Keio University and President & CEO of Metabologenomics, Inc. - 3rd seminar on November 25, 2020: - "Healthy lifespan and beauty lifespan-Inner care to prevent aging" by INOUE Masayasu, Professor Emeritus, Faculty of Medicine, Osaka City University - 4th seminar on March 31, 2021: - "Switching on the longevity gene with 8,000 steps and 20 minutes of brisk walking each day" by AOYAGI Yukitoshi, research section head, Research Team for Functional Biogerontology, Tokyo Metropolitan Institute of Gerontology - 5th seminar on May 17, 2021: - "Sleep disorder risk of COVID-19 pandemic and how to have better sleep" by NISHINO Seiji, Professor, Department of Psychiatry and Behavioral Sciences, School of Medicine, Stanford University - 6th seminar on October 8, 2021: - "Disaster prevention seminar in preparation for emergencies-Disaster food and disaster preparedness set for protecting lives" by IMAIZUMI Mayuko, registered dietitian, bousaisi (disaster prevention specialist), and disaster food specialist - 7th seminar on March 18, 2022: - "A must for women around menopausal age-Getting good sleep with a simple daily habit" by NISHINO Seiji, Professor, Department of Psychiatry and Behavioral Sciences, School of Medicine, Stanford University - 8th seminar on September 12, 2022: - "Recommending a positive routine for establishing an environment for sleep" by NISHINO Seiji, Professor, Department of Psychiatry and Behavioral Sciences, School of Medicine, Stanford University; TOKUMITSU Namiko, Human Science Research & Development Center, Wacoal Corporation; and FURUYA Masaki, Institute of Product Development, Ezaki Glico